wuxx/icesugar-pro/README.md

 select the yosys, nextpnr, icestorm, icesprog and install, after installed, everything is same as in linux!

 # How-to-buy
-you can buy iCESugar-pro and PMOD peripherals from our offcial aliexpress shop [Muse Lab Factory Store](https://muselab-tech.aliexpress.com/)
+you can buy iCESugar-pro and PMOD peripherals from our offcial aliexpress shop [Muse Lab Factory Store](https://muselab-tech.aliexpress.com/) or search `iCESugar-Pro FPGA` on [www.aliexpress.com](https://www.aliexpress.com)

 # Reference
 ### Colorlight-FPGA-Projects